dhbrmn/git_practice/the_object_of_your_affection/object_of_affection.md

 * a return type of `string`
 * no parameters

-It should return a string containing all of the profile’s information.
+It should return a string containing all of the profile's information.

 - [x] In `Main()`, test out the new method on `sam` and print out the result.
 - [x] In ***Profile.cs***, declare a new method `SetHobbies()` with: